lux4rd0/grafana-weatherflow-udp-aio/README.md

 ## About The Project

-This **Grafana WeatherFlow UDP All-In-One** example has been put together to help you get up and running quickly with a UDP collector to visualize your raw [WeatherFlow Tempest](https://weatherflow.com/tempest-weather-system/) metric stream.
+This **Grafana WeatherFlow UDP All-In-One** example is put together to help you get up and running quickly with a UDP collector to visualize your raw [WeatherFlow Tempest](https://weatherflow.com/tempest-weather-system/) metric stream.

 <center><img src="./weatherflow-weatherflow_overview.jpg"></center>